scottfox5/Blocks-Blocks-Blocks/README.md

 When each box is clicked it turns black.

-When the box is initially created, it will be one of six randomly generated colors.
+When the box is initially created, it will a randomly generated color.

 Each box has its own button with an x on it.
 When clicked, the box will be removed.